Helmut Newton: "Three Boys from Pasadena"

 In 2009, June Browne conceptualised a tribute exhibition to Newton, featuring three photographers who had befriended Newton in Los Angeles in 1980: Mark Arbeit, Just Loomis, and George Holz.
 All three had been photography students at the Art Center College of Design in Pasadena, California.
 All three became friends with Helmut and June Newton and, to varying degrees, assisted Helmut Newton.
 Each went on to independent careers.
 The exhibition premiered at the Helmut Newton Foundation in Berlin and combined the work of all three with personal snapshots, contact sheets, and letters from their time with Newton.

 Polaroids

 From the 1970s, Newton regularly used Polaroid instant cameras and film to get an immediate visualisation of composition and lighting, especially for his fashion photography.
-By his own admission, for the shoot of the "Naked and Dressed" series that started in 1981 for the Italian and French Vogue, he used Polaroid film “by the crate”.
+For the shoot of the "Naked and Dressed" series that started in 1981 for the Italian and French Vogue, he said he used Polaroid film "by the crate".
 The Polaroids also served as a sketchbook, in which he scribbled notes with regard to the model, client, location and date.
 In 1992, Newton published Pola Woman, a book consisting only of his Polaroids.
-Over 300 works based on the original Polaroids were shown at 2011 exhibition, “Helmut Newton Polaroids”, at the Museum für Fotografie in Berlin.
+Over 300 works based on the original Polaroids were shown at 2011 exhibition "Helmut Newton Polaroids", at the Museum für Fotografie in Berlin.